Tracking Macros: A Way to Build Better Nutrition

 So, why should you track your macros, instead of only calories?

-First, it allows you to dial in your diet to your specific needs, meaning you can set your macros for fat loss or to build muscle.
 To understand why it's superior to only counting calories, take a look at this example...
 Let's say your daily calorie goal is 1,800 calories, it's set for a slight surplus to achieve muscle growth.
 Where you get those calories from is up to you!
 You can choose to eat whole foods or fill up on mostly processed foods, you eat whatever you choose to meet that caloric intake goal.
 Protein is essential for muscle building, but how do you know you had enough protein if you're not tracking it?
-There isn't a way of knowing which is why keeping track of the number of macros is far more important than just calories.
+There isn't a way of knowing which is why keeping track of the number of macros is far more important than just the number of calories.
 The same goes for weight loss.
 To achieve weight loss you only need to be in a calorie deficit, but if you're not getting enough protein in you might be losing muscle instead of fat.

-Second, and lastly, it allows you to be flexible - AKA no food is off limits!
-The best part of tracking macros is that it helps you stay on top of your nutrition, while giving you room for occasional treats.
-As you track your macros, you'll naturally want to prioritize whole foods in order to get enough protein, carbs, or fats for the day.
 Whatever's left for your daily macros can be met with anything you wish, as long as it fits your macros.
 This is also known as IIFYM, "if it fits your macros', a form of flexible dieting that started after many achieved success by tracking their macros.
-It makes it easier for you to take into account for dinner with friends, brunch dates, or any social gathering because you can simply adjust the rest of your day for whatever outing or special treat you have planned.
-The contrary to what people believe, restrictions can do more harm than good.
+It makes it easier for you to take into account dinner with friends, brunch dates, or any social gathering because you can simply adjust the rest of your day for whatever outing or special treat you have planned.
+Contrary to what people believe, restrictions can do more harm than good.
 They leave you feeling deprived which can lead to overeating and weight gain in the long run.
 By establishing no restrictions, and allowing yourself to indulge once in a while, will let you work toward your goals without the sense of guilt.

 If counting macros seems like the right fit for you, here are three steps to help get you started: